sphinx-doc/sphinx/CONTRIBUTING.rst

 ``X.Y``
     Where ``X.Y`` is the ``MAJOR.MINOR`` release.
-Used to maintain current stable release.
+Used to maintain current patch release.
 Only bug fixes and stable changes are allowed.
-Only the most recent stable release is currently retained.
-When a new version is released, the old release branch will be deleted and replaced by an equivalent tag.
+Only the most recent patch release is currently retained.
+When a new minor version is released, the old release branch will be deleted and replaced by an equivalent tag.